-During our trip to Iceland we rented a motorhome at a rental company that was about 3 miles from the airport.
+During our trip to Iceland, we rented a motorhome at a rental company that was about three miles from the airport.
 We were dreading getting a taxi because we’d heard how expensive they were, but we just couldn’t find a way around it.
 Our 3-mile taxi ride cost us $25 USD.
 So just imagine how much you’d pay to take a taxi from the airport into Reykjavik, more than 30 miles away.

 Don’t worry, you can save money by booking a seat on the Flybus, the fast and comfortable airport shuttle.

-14. You can Drink the Tap Water
+14. You Can Drink the Tap Water

 15. Icelanders are Serious About Cleanliness

-If you visit any of the commercialized hot pools in Iceland you’ll be required to shower naked prior to entering the pool.
+If you visit any of the commercialized hot pools in Iceland, you’ll be required to shower naked prior to entering the pool.
 They want to keep their pools clean of any debris from your nether region that may get trapped by a swimsuit.
 And there are often locker room attendants standing nearby to ensure that you do.
 But don’t worry, most of the locker rooms have private showers if you embarrass easily.

 16. Tourism is Making an Impact

 Sadly, tourism is making an impact on the landscape of Iceland.
-During your visit you’ll probably notice that various trails are closed for rehabilitation and new walkways are being constructed to keep tourists from going off-trail.
+During your visit, you’ll probably notice that various trails are closed for rehabilitation and new walkways are being constructed to keep tourists from going off-trail.
 Freedom camping is no longer allowed as people were not picking up their trash.

 Be respectful to Mother Nature during your trip to Iceland.
 Stay on designated trails, don’t cross the ropes, camp in designated campsites, and always pack out your trash.
 That way future generations can continue to enjoy the incredible landscape of the island of Iceland!